Supporting all cancer survivors

 To her credit, Monique has turned her experience into a new purpose, dedicating her life to helping other cancer survivors.
 She’s president of a local lymphoedema support group, and has also helped Flinders Foundation by speaking at events to raise awareness of the need for improved cancer care.

-You can help other people who are living with the life-long effects of cancer by donating to the Cancer Survivorship and Wellbeing Centre to be located within the Flinders Centre for Innovation in Cancer.
-To read more about this project click here.
+You can help other people who are living with the life-long effects of cancer by donating to the development of a Cancer Wellness Centre which will be located within the Flinders Centre for Innovation in Cancer.